MRCIEU/PhenoSpD/README.md

 Nyholt DR. (2004) A simple correction for multiple testing for SNPs in linkage disequilibrium with each other.
 Am J Hum Genet 74(4):765-769. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1181954/

 Li J, Ji L. (2005) Adjusting multiple testing in multilocus analyses using the eigenvalues of a correlation matrix.
 Heredity 95:221-227 https://www.ncbi.nlm.nih.gov/pubmed/16077740

+More explanation of the SpD function can be found in Prof Nyholt's homepage: https://neurogenetics.qimrberghofer.edu.au/

 ## Authors